michaldvorak79/PnPDeviceChangeWatcher/README.md

 ## Requirements
 - [.NET Framework 4.0 or higher](https://dotnet.microsoft.com/).
-- Windows 7 or newer.
-(Possibly runs on older Windows, but this is untested.)
+- Should work on Windows Vista or newer.
+(Tested on Windows 7 and 10.)

 ## Purpose
 Useful for running automated tasks when a specific PnP device (like usb switch, flash drive, keyboard, smart card, etc.) is connected to or disconnected from a Windows computer.